 4.)
 Spencer

-I could have nearly put Spencer up for one of the best horror movies of 2022.
-The film is filled with such a tightrope of suspense that every twang feels like it could uproot the entire royal family, which is the point.
-Spencer chronicles Diana’s weekend with the royals before her deciding to leave Charles.
-This film paints Diana as a bird trapped in a nest of vicious predators, with The Queen sitting as the leader of would-be spiders.
+I could have nearly slotted Spencer into our best horror list.
+The film is strung so tightly with suspense that every twang feels like it could uproot the entire royal family—which is the point.
+Spencer chronicles Diana’s Christmas weekend with the royals before she decides to leave Charles.
+She’s a bird trapped in a nest of predators, with the Queen as the lead spider.

 – Dylan Blight